www.scantips.com

 But if Checked here, all four lenses will use

-with same field size, but changed background DOF.
+with same field size, but changed background DoF.

-Toggle this checkbox On and Off to see what changes.
+Toggle this checkbox On and Off to see what changes

 Summary Chart of Numeric Examples

-The term 32x CoC means that the blur diameter of an “infinitesimal point” at the background is 32 times larger than the maximum limit CoC diameter that is used to determine the maximum acceptable extents of the DOF range (where blur is 1x CoC).
+The term 32x CoC means that the blur diameter of an “infinitesimal point” at the background is 32 times larger than the maximum limit CoC diameter that is used to determine the maximum acceptable extents of the DoF range (where blur is 1x CoC).
 This is Not the size of a blurred object, but the blur of a tiniest point on it.
-The DOF calculator above will also show this diameter in pixels.
+The DoF calculator above will also show this diameter in pixels.

-If the background is closer than about 15 feet from subject (speaking of DSLR size sensors), the 50 mm f/1.8 lens may blur the background as well as the longer lenses, but the longer lenses will still have superior depth of field at the subject.
+If the background is closer than about 15 feet from subject (speaking of DSLR size sensors), the 50 mm f/1.8 lens may blur the background as well as the longer lenses, but the longer lenses will have superior depth of field at the subject.
 That's a Big Deal.
 Farther than about 15 feet, and the longer lens wins in every way (including even a smaller Field of View of the more blurred background, which removes most of it).
 It is certainly something to think about.

 A 50 mm lens is too short for proper perspective on a close portrait anyway, certainly if on full frame (1x crop factor).
 You could better choose 100 mm f/2.8, which still offers all of the several advantages over 50 mm f/1.8.
 And 200 mm can work great too (speaking of a DSLR size sensor).
 Regardless of sensor size, we should always stand back a bit for better portrait perspective.
 It should be obvious that this is a really big deal to know.
-For portraits, there are a few strong advantages normally offered by standing back with the longer lens.
+For portraits, there are advantages offered by standing back with the longer lens.

 In this Summary chart, we said this Field of View (FoV) at the subject would be the same in any of the situations (arbitrarily chosen to be 3x2 feet, which oriented vertical would be just about right for head and shoulders).
 We simply ignored that 50 mm on full frame would be too close when at 3x2 feet (but you certainly should not ignore it).
 But the background field at 40 feet of the 50 mm lens is over 21x32 feet size.
 21 feet of stuff you want blurred away.
 However, the Field of View of the 200 mm lens is only 6.8 feet wide at 40 feet (behind the subject).
 So most of the objectionable stuff you want to blur is simply missing, simply gone, removed in the best possible way.
 And better, you can surely simply move the camera a slight step or two to one side to choose to align the best (least objectionable) 6.8 feet of background decently enough, probably even if it were not blurred.
 But in fact, it is also more blurred at 200 mm.
-The 200 mm f/4 is probably blurred more than 50 mm f/1.8 (depending on adequate background distance), so the 200 f/4 subject DOF span is more than twice larger, and there is much less of the background even showing.
+The 200 mm f/4 is probably blurred more than 50 mm f/1.8 (depending on adequate background distance), so the 200 f/4 subject DoF span is more than twice larger, and there is much less of the background even showing.
 And depending on distance, usually the smaller background that is visible is blurred even more.
 If this is the goal, then consider using the best tool.
 Also don't forget about proper portrait perspective.

 What's not to like?
-100 mm can do most of this too, but speaking of 200 mm (and DSLR class sensors), more than twice as much DOF range at the subject (than 50 mm), yet with greater blur on the background, and only about 1/3 of that background width even showing, which all seem like a big pluses.
+100 mm can do most of this too, but speaking of 200 mm (and DSLR class sensors), more than twice as much DoF range at the subject (than 50 mm), yet with greater blur on the background, and only about 1/3 of that background width even showing, which all seem like a big pluses.
 The only downside is we need the longer lens, and to have room to stand back.
 Flash power of tiny internal flashes would be an issue at extremes.

 There are many numerical combinations where the longer lens is simply better in a few ways.
 And even with a close background, there's still a property or two worth consideration.
 If you also find f/1.8 distasteful, there is this better way.